jnwiegers/jnwiegers.github.io/_portfolio/France2022.md

 collection: portfolio
 ---

-In May I had the opportunity to visit friends in Sainte-Thérence, Central France who where monitoring the local population of the yellow-bellied toad (*Bombina variegata*).
+In May I had the opportunity to visit friends in Sainte-Thérence, Central France who where monitoring the local population of the Yellow-bellied toad (*Bombina variegata*).

-We saw lots of wildlife, including this beautiful snake.
+We saw lots of wildlife, with as highlights Yellow-bellied & Midwife toads, Garden dormouse, European serin & bee-eater, Aesculapian snake, and Asp viper.

 | ![Asp Viper](/images/Asp_viper.JPG) |
 |:--:|